Update January 2024: The Instax Mini 12 is out and is even better than the Instax Mini 11 unless you can get a killer deal on the 11.

 Unlike my Polaroid camera guide, all of the cameras that I recommend below are actively in production and sold new.
 That means less hassle with prices and availability and that when you buy a camera you can be certain that it will work.

-Best Camera for Events and Weddings – Instax Mini 8
+Best Camera for Events and Weddings – Instax Mini 11 and Instax Square SQ1

-The Instax Mini 8 is a great, affordable camera that is one of the most user-friendly cameras Fujifilm has made.
-It’s not quite as easy as the point and shoot Polaroid, but it comes close.
+The Instax Mini 11 is a great, affordable camera that is one of the most user-friendly cameras Fujifilm has made.
+The Instax Square SQ1 is also great and even easier to use, but it costs a twice as much as the Mini 11.

-Fuji Instax Mini shines in events like weddings and parties, where guests can take home photos as keepsakes.
-The affordability of the film makes it possible, and the Instax Mini 8 is cheap enough that if one gets damaged its no great loss.
-Also, the price makes it easier to get multiple cameras.
+Fuji Instax Mini film shines in events like weddings and parties, where guests can take home photos as keepsakes.
+The affordability of the film makes it easy to shoot lots of photos, and the Instax Mini 11 camera is cheap enough that if one gets damaged its no great loss.

-Also making it great for events is the fact that it uses standard AA batteries.
+Also making it great for events is the fact that the Instax Mini 11 uses standard AA batteries.
 You don’t need to worry about charging up a bunch of lithium ion batteries the night before, just pop in some fresh batteries and you’re good to go.

 Best Camera for Active Photographers – Fuji Instax Neo 90